 The median salary for a CT technician in the U.S. is about $64,000.
 Average pay ranges between $47,000 and $91,000 depending on experience level and location.
 Refer to Career Coach for more information regarding similar occupations and compensation.

 What is Computed Tomography?

-The term “computed tomography,” or CT, refers to computerized x-ray imaging where a narrow beam is rotated around the body, that generates cross-sectional images, or “slices,” called tomographic images which give more detailed information than conventional x-rays.
-Successive slices are digitally “stacked” to form a three-dimensional (3D) image for easier identification of structures, tumors, and abnormalities.
+The term “computed tomography,” or CT, refers to computerized X-ray imaging where a narrow beam is rotated around the body that generates cross-sectional images, or “slices,” called tomographic images which give more detailed information than conventional X-rays.
+Successive slices are digitally “stacked” to form a three-dimensional (3D) image to identify structures, tumors, and abnormalities easily.

 A computed tomography scan (abbreviated to CT scan, formerly called computed axial tomography scan or CAT scan) is a medical imaging technique used to obtain detailed internal images of the body.
 People that perform CT scans are called radiographers or radiology technologists.

 CT scanners use a rotating X-ray tube and a row of detectors to measure X-ray tissue variance inside the body.
 A CT scan can be used in patients with metallic implants or pacemakers, for whom magnetic resonance imaging (MRI) is prohibited.

 What do CT Technologists do?

 - Operate head or body X-ray scanners that create a computer-generated cross-sectional image, commonly called a CAT (Computed Axial Tomography) Scan.

 - Responsible for educating and preparing patients for their examinations.